mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

 <img src="http://uploads7.wikiart.org/images/rene-magritte/the-treachery-of-images-this-is-not-a-pipe-1948(2).jpg" height="400px" align="middle"  />

 >  The package is named after René Magritte, a surrealist painter who painted "The Treachery of Images" above.
+This painting is currently on display at the LA County Museum of Art! *Wikipedia Commmons*

 This can make it easy to follow the logical workflow, which makes more and more sense as your operations become more complex.
 Suppose we want to find the organisms with the biggest mass relative to the rest of its order.
 We want to split the data by `order`, apply the mutate functions from above, sort by `normalized_mass`, and only display the `species`, `adult_body_mass_g`, and `normalized_mass` columns.
 In longhand it would look like this: